Chronic Low Grade Inflammation Can’t Be Seen

 Cholesterol-Lowering Foods Beat Low Saturated Fat Diet

-The Journal of the American Medical Association reports that eating certain nuts, fiber, plants and soy– and getting advice on how to do so effectively — can drop LDL cholesterol levels substantially more than a diet focused only on reducing saturated fat.
+The Journal of the American Medical Association reports that eating certain nuts, fiber, plants and soy-- and getting advice on how to do so effectively -- can ...

 Now there’s a fine kettle of fish…